Welcome to SWIMWAY Wadden Sea

 SWIMWAY Wadden Sea

 SWIMWAY Wadden Sea is an overarching approach - an umbrella – for a wide variety of initiatives related to achieving these targets.
 In 2019, a Trilateral Wadden Sea Swimway Vision Action Programme was published.
-This Action Programme involves steps to operationalize the Fish Targets by deriving concrete courses of action.
+This Action Programme involves steps to operationalise the Fish Targets by deriving concrete courses of action.

 SWIMWAY Wadden Sea is connected to the World Fish Migration Foundation and Global Swimways.